About the role

 Authorisation process

 It’s your responsibility to keep track of your authorisation expiry date.
-Workforce Requests will send you an email notification 60 days before your authorisation expiry date.
+The Workforce Requests Portal will send you an email notification 60 days and 30 days before your authorisation expiry date.

 VHW supervision, supervisors and practical assessors